 On this site you can see information about each of the

 55 issues.
-The contents for each issue are listed and, when available, links provided to the full-text of articles posted on this, or other websites.
+The contents for each issue are listed and, when available, links provided to the full-text.

 The success of Shipping Wonders of the Worldand its predecessor, Railway Wonders of the World, led to further series being commissioned.
 They were also published by the Amalgamated Press, and were also edited by Clarence Winchester.
 You can read more about these on the